Student Loan Counseling

 To address these problems, borrowers are required to participate in two types of student loan counseling: entrance counseling and exit counseling.
 Entrance counseling occurs when a student borrows federal student loans for the first time, typically at the start of the school year.
 Exit counseling occurs after the borrower graduates, withdraws or otherwise "exits" from the school.

-To provide schools with electronic options for the Stafford Loan entrance counseling interview, several lenders have created Internet-based applications.
-These applications guide students through a series of informational pages, provide worksheets and other interactive tools, and sometimes have a question & answer component.
-When the student completes the application, record of the student's participation in the loan counseling session is forwarded to the school.
-Prior to your counseling appointment you will also sign your Master Promissory Note (MPN) online.
+Entrance and exit counseling are often provided through in-person sessions on campus or through interactive web sites.
+The online counseling tools guide students through a series of informational pages, provide worksheets and other interactive tools, and sometimes have a question & answer component.
+When the student completes the loan counseling, a record of the student's participation in the loan counseling session is forwarded to the school.

 Both entrance and exit counseling review the terms of the loans.
 Exit counseling is focused more on loan repayment options.
 Schools are also required to collect borrower address and reference information during exit counseling.

 Establishing and maintaining good credit is an important part of a student's financial education.
 Because many students have thin or nonexistent credit histories, student loan repayment can have a big impact on the student's credit scores.
 Responsibly repaying all debts (not just student loans) on time, as per the agreement, can lead to good credit scores.
 Being late with a single payment, even by just a few days, can ruin an otherwise good credit history.
 Borrowers who have good credit scores are more likely to qualify for new credit cards, auto loans and mortgages, and often get lower interest rates than borrowers with bad credit.